-- 1. Official transcripts

-- 2. GRE score

-- 3. Statement of Purpose

-- 4. Three letters of recommendation are optional.
-However, in the event that a student decides to pursue the BPG MSBS degree, it will save time to have the letters of recommendation already on file.
-However, if the student is currently in a degree program at UT (e.g., PhD), a letter of support from the student's major advisor is required (simply to indicate that the advisor approves of the student entering the certificate program).
+- 1. Complete online application. https://apply.utoledo.edu - 2.
+Submit Official transcripts - 3.
+Earned bachelors or graduate degree and GRE score - 4.
+Statement of Purpose - 5.
+Two letters of recommendation are required, three letters are optional.
+In the event that a student decides to pursue the BIPG MSBS degree, it will save time to have the letters of recommendation already on file.